adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 ```

 ### Step 1.2: Generate and Set Access Token
----

 1. Navigate back to the Adobe Developer Console at https://developer.adobe.com/console/.
-If prompted, login and select the **Adobe Commerce Labs** organization.
+If prompted, log in and select the **Adobe Commerce Labs** organization.
 2. Click **Projects** in the Developer Console top menu.

     ![Alt text](../../docs/developer-console-home.png "Developer console home")